-C. Adversary Strategies
+7.3 Adversary Strategies

 We now evaluate the protocols under a range of attacks with fixed adversary strengths.
-First, we consider severe attacks with B = 7.2n and B = 36n (corresponding to c = 2 and c = 10, resp.) fabricated messages per round.
+First, we consider severe attack with B = 7.2n and B = 36n (corresponding to c = 2 and c = 10, resp.) fabricated messages per round.
 If the adversary chooses to attack all correct processes, it can send 8 (resp., 40) fabricated messages to each of them in each round, because 90% of the processes are correct.
-If the adversary instead focuses on 10% of the processes, it can send 72 (resp., 360) fabricated messages per round to each of them.
+If the adversary instead focuses on 10% of the processes, it can send 72 (resp., 360) fabricated messages per round to each.
 Figure 7 illustrates the protocols' propagation times with different percentages of attacked processes, for system sizes of 120 and 500.
 It validates the prediction of Lemma 2, and shows that the most damaging adversary strategy against Drum is to attack all the correct processes.
-That is, an adversary cannot "benefit" from focusing its capacity on a small subset of the processes is targeted.
+That is, an adversary cannot "benefit" from focusing its capacity on a small subset of the processes.
+In contrast, the performance of Push and Pull is seriously hampered when a small subset of the processes is targeted.
 Not surprisingly, the three protocols perform equally when all correct processes are targeted (see the rightmost data point).

-Fig. 6.
-Propagation to attacked vs. non-attacked processes: CDF: Average percentage of attacked versus non-attacked processes that receive M, n = 1000, $\alpha = 40\%$, x = 128 (simulations).
+Figure 6: Propagation to attacked vs. non-attacked processes: CDF: Average percentage of attacked versus non-attacked processes that receive M, n = 1000, $\alpha = 40\%$, x = 128 (simulations).